December 1st 2020

 Who, What, Hair

-Curveball: why everyone needs to own a set of hair rollers - and the best ones to buy
+Why everyone needs to own a set of hair rollers - and the best ones to buy

 December 18th 2018 / 0 comment

 Providing volume, curl, movement and body, these old school gems are a styling staple.
 Spotted in Fashion Week kit bags as well as airport lounges(!), here are the best ways to use them and the best ones we've tried

 Rollers - they’re probably the most underutilised styling tool in our artilleries.
 I know I’m certainly guilt of not using them to their full potential.
 And, despite being seen as a little old-fashioned, they’re still as valuable as ever for adding volume, movement and shape to a range of different hair types - in fact, top hair stylist Kerry Warn (who’s been responsible for countless famous catwalk looks over the years) told us during a shoot that we did with him that he always carries a set in his kit bag at all times.
 That’s reason enough to give our curling tong some time off.

 Backstage secrets aside though, they’re also making their mark on a very different type of runway too.
 The team’s spotted more and more women sporting a full head of rollers at (wait for it) airports of all places.
 Surprising, yes, but now I think about it, it makes perfect sense.
 What better time to set your curls than when you’re stuck on a plane for a few hours?
 They could be onto something here...